edrlab/lcp-server/README.Docker.md

 ### Building and running your application

-Build the image of an LCP Server, using SQLite by default, and start the containers:
+Build the image of an LCP Server using SQLite (this is the default value) and start the containers:
 `docker compose up -d`
 or
 `docker compose up`
-if you prefer seeing application logs in the terminal
+if you prefer seeing application logs in the terminal.

 The image is named `lcp-server`.

 Note: to force the image to be rebuilt, type:
 `docker compose up --build`

+And to restart and rebuild with a new configuration:
+`docker compose down && docker compose up --build -d`

+To check the logs
+`docker compose logs server --tail=15`

+To simply restart
+`docker compose restart server`

 Your application will be available at http://localhost:8989.

+### Launch LCP Encrypt
+The lcpencrypt binary is part of the container.
+You can launch it in a one-shot mode using:

+`docker compose exec server /app/lcpencrypt` with parameters

+More

-### Alternative builds
+### Alternative builds, with a MySQL database
-Build the image of an LCP server using SQLite by running:
+Build the image of an LCP server using SQLite by typing:
 `docker compose build --tag lcp-server:sqlite .`

-Build the image of an LCP server using MySQL by running:
+Build the image of an LCP server using MySQL by typing:
 `docker compose build --tag lcp-server:mysql .`

 ### Run in detached mode